SchulzLab/TEPIC/MachineLearningPipelines/DYNAMITE/README.md

 * window = Size of the window centered around the TSS of genes.
 * peakFeatures = TRUE if peak features (peak length, peak count) should be computed, FALSE otherwise.
 * decay = TRUE if exponential decay should be used, FALSE otherwise.
+* chrPrefix = TRUE if the reference genome contains a chr prefix, FALSE otherwise.
 * coverage_Files_Group1 = bg files containing the signal of the open chromatin assays of group 1 (Note that the order must be the same as in open_regions_Group1).
 * coverage_Files_Group2 = bg files containing the signal of the open chromatin assays of group 2 (Note that the order must be the same as in open_regions_Group2).
 * coverage_Columns_Group1 = Column containing the signal of the assay in the open region stored in the files listed in open_regions_Group1.